 Kingfisher plc has a €2.5bn European Medium Term Note (EMTN) programme in place, which allows it to issue debt in the capital markets.
-The programme was last formally updated in July 2020 and the Offering Circular can be accessed by clicking here.
+As of 31 January 2022, there were no notes in issue under the programme.

 Other documents related to the programme include: